Contents: Examination ↧ Replacement ↧

 6. On vehicles with a 3.8L engine, remove the air filter to gain access to the thermostat housing (see chapter 4, section 8).

 3.10.
-Disassembled thermostat and thermostat housing (engine 3, 8 l): 1 - thermostat cover, 2 - gasket, 3 - thermostat, 4 - bolts
+Thermostat and thermostat housing disassembled (3.8L engine): 1 - thermostat cover, 2 - gasket, 3 - thermostat, 4 - bolts

 3.11.
 Before removing the thermostat, remember its position

-13. Replace thermostat seal (see illustration).
+13. Replace the thermostat seal (see illustration).

 16. Install the cover and tighten the bolts and nuts.
 Tighten them to the torque specified in the specifications of this chapter.